 This document uses the following terminology:

 •Real address/host/network/interface—The real address is the address that is defined on the host, before it is translated.
-In a typical NAT scenario where you want to translate the inside network when it accesses the outside, the inside network would be the "real" network.
-Note that you can translate any network connected to the ASASM, not just an inside network, Therefore if you configure NAT to translate outside addresses, "real" can refer to the outside network when it accesses the inside network.
+In a typical NAT scenario where you want to translate the inside network when it accesses the outside, then the inside network would be the "real" network.
+Note that you can translate any network connected to the adaptive security appliance, not just an inside network, Therefore if you configure NAT to translate outside addresses, "real" can refer to the outside network when it accesses the inside network.

 •Bidirectional initiation—Static NAT allows connections to be initiated bidirectionally, meaning both to the host and from the host.

 •Source and destination NAT—For any given packet, both the source and destination IP addresses are compared to the NAT rules, and one or both can be translated/untranslated.

 You can implement NAT using the following methods:

 •Static NAT—A consistent mapping between a real and mapped IP address.
 Allows bidirectional traffic initiation.